abapGit/docs.abapgit.org/src/user-guide/projects/online/install.md

 ![](/img/clone2.png)

-* Select "Clone Online Repo"
+* Select "Create Online Repo"

 * Select "Pull" to copy all objects from the Git repository into the SAP system